Luis Garcia Player Props: Nationals vs. Giants

 Luis Garcia At The Plate

-- Garcia is hitting .266 with 12 doubles, four triples, five home runs and 20 walks.
+- Garcia has 12 doubles, four triples, five home runs and 20 walks while batting .263.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.